Hi, I'm Riley!

 I am also the project lead of Rubin Rhapsodies, a project to broaden access to the LSST through sound.

-I recently gave a dissertation talk at AAS 245, which you can watch here, among other FASTLab talks and presentations.
+I gave a 15 minute dissertation talk at AAS 245, which you can watch here, among other FASTLab talks and presentations.